 Internal audits are carried out by employees of a company to gauge overall risks to compliance and security and to determine whether the company is following internal guidelines.
 Internal audits occur throughout the fiscal year and reports can be used by management teams to identify areas that require improvement.
 Internal audits measure company objectives against output and strategic risks.

 External audits are formal compliance audits that are carried out by independent third parties and follow a specific format that is determined based on the compliance regulation being assessed.
 External audit reports measure if an organization is complying with state, federal or corporate regulations, rules and standards.

 An auditor's report is used by regulators to assess possible fines for noncompliance, or by the C-suite to prove regulatory compliance.
 An external compliance auditor may use internal audits to further evaluate compliance and regulatory risk management efforts.

 Compliance audit procedures

 External audits begin with a meeting between company representatives and compliance auditors to outline compliance checklists, guidelines and the scope of the audit.
 The auditor conducts reviews of employee performance, studies internal controls, assesses documents and checks for compliance in individual departments.

 Compliance auditors will generally ask members of the C-suite and IT administrators a series of pointed questions that may include what users were added and when, who has left the company, whether user IDs have been revoked, and which IT administrators have access to critical systems.

-IT administrators can prepare for compliance audits using event log managers and robust change management software to allow tracking and documentation authentication and controls in IT systems.
-The growing category of GRC (governance, risk management and compliance) software enables CIOs to quickly show auditors (and CEOs) that the organization is in compliance and will not be not subject to costly fines or sanctions.
+IT administrators can prepare for compliance audits using event log managers and robust change management software to track and document authentication and controls in their IT systems.
+The growing category of governance, risk and compliance (GRC) software can enable CIOs to quickly show auditors that an organization is compliant, helping it to avoid costly fines or sanctions.